arcanelab/RetroSim/docs/Graphics.md

 ### setfont(width, height, offset)

 Selects the font to be used with `print`.
-It defines the fixed-width dimensions of the font and the byte offset in the Character tile data memory (CHARSET).
-The memory is 128K long, and can host multiple character sets.
+It defines the fixed-width dimensions of the font and the byte offset in the character tile data memory (CHARSET).
+The character memory is 64K long, and can host multiple character sets of different dimensions.

 - `width, height`: the font size
 - `offset`: the start of the font tile data within the CHARSET memory area.